 Enjoy reading about our domestic workshops and visiting the sites listed below.
-Kids Share Workshops has worked both domestically and internationally since 2008, in the area of storytelling and art to help bring about resiliency and social change in stressed communities and children.
+Kids Share Workshops has worked both domestically and internationally since 2008, in the area of storytelling and art to help bring about hope and social change in stressed communities and children.

 Stay up-to-date by visiting our current workshop here!

 - (2022) Kids Share & La Touche Togo, West Africa